Ankushred/PythonProject/README.md

-Hey, this is a python project "Real Time Nuber Plate Detection"
+Hey, this is a python project "Real Time Number Plate Detection"